How to Get Rid of Itchy Scalp with Dread Locks

 After creating dreadlocks done, it’s prime time to start paying more attention to your hair roots and scalp.
 A dry and itchy scalp can be due to a lack of attention to your scalp.
 The dreads themselves don't make your head itch but there are several reasons that people with new dreads experience itchiness.

-Healthy, happy, mature dreads do not itch.
-If your dreads itch it is probably due to unhealthy dry scalp, washing the scalp with the wrong soap, not washing enough, or washing the scalp too many times.
+Healthy, happy, mature dreads should not itch.
+If your dreads itch it is probably due to a dry scalp, build up on the scalp, washing the scalp with the wrong soap, not washing enough, or washing the scalp too many times.

 In this blog, I’m going to share the best home remedies that are designed specifically to ease an itchy scalp caused by dreadlocks.